sylvaticus/juliatutorial/language-core/11-developing-julia-packages.md

         run: julia -e 'using CompatHelper; CompatHelper.main()'
 ```
 Also, please note that this action is automatically triggered at any given interval.
 GitHub stops this kinds of cron-based actions for inactive repositories, sending a warning email to you to prevent it.
 So, until a more solid solution is found, check your email if your repository is no longer actively developed!

+With out package in `[USER_HOME_FOLDER]/.julia/dev/MyAwesomePackage/` we can continue to develop it, commit the changes and push them to GitHub (behind the scenes, the `add` and `dev` Julia package commands did actually cloned the GitHub repository to `.julia/dev/MyAwesomePackage/`, so we can use directly git commands on that directory, like `git commit -a -m "Commit message"` or `git push`).

 This conclude the section about developing (and testing) a package.
 You can read more details [here](https://julialang.github.io/Pkg.jl/v1/creating-packages/), including how to specify a personalised building workflow.